Julie12Yu/DailyNews/README.md

 # DailyNews
-~15 minutes every day about AI or tech related things!
 ---
 UPDATE:
 School started again - will do every Wednesday, Friday, Sunday for as long as I can!